 In 2016, Rah recorded and filmed the video for “Monster Jam”, a modern track touched by the beats and tones of classic Hip Hop with lyrics representing life today.
 In this song, GrandMaster Caz identified Rah as the “Savior of Hip Hop.”
 The video was directed by DJ Tariq of The F.A.M.E.
 Academy, the song was produced by Savilion Beats, and the track’s mixing and scratching were by Memory Man.

 Caz’s passing of the torch to Rah was appropriate.
 He is a musician inspired by the flow and lyrics of Big Pun, whose “Capital Punishment” is, according to Rah (and many members of the Hip Hop community), an album that no other has come close to.
 Coming out in April 1998, it’s the only studio album released during his brief lifetime (“Yeeeah Baby” was released posthumously in 2000).
 Take listen to this exceptional work on albumsdepot.com, and read Pun’s lyrics on Genius.

-When asked what inspires his lyrics, Rah replied, “I find inspiration in different things: comic books, anime, ways that people – especially kids – won’t turn on each other by making someone feel smaller and disrespecting one’s unfortunate situation.
+When asked what inspires his lyrics, Rah replied, “I find inspiration in different things: sports, comic books, anime, movies, ways that people – especially kids – won’t turn on each other by making someone feel smaller and disrespecting one’s unfortunate situation.
 Just because one may have less money than another doesn’t make them any less of a person.
-My version of Hip Hop is about flowing and the art form; it has nothing to do with money.”
+My version of Hip Hop is putting rhymes that contain puns, metaphors, punchlines, and analogies to beats.”

-Speaking for what Rah called “the landmark of Hip Hop,” the Universal Hip Hop Museum is honored to receive something so meaningful and historically significant that people around the world will see and be inspired by.
+Speaking for what Rah called “the landmark of Hip Hop,” The Hip Hop Museum is honored to receive something so meaningful and historically significant that people around the world will see and be inspired by.